hollyalanataylor/inm402coursework2022-hollyalanataylor/portfolio/session01/practicalExercises.md

 3. Frequently involves interaction to allow a user to influence what they see.

-The image isn't interactive, but it was published in a magazine as a fold out, which is more interaction than a normal flick the page sort of job.
+The image isn't interactive, but it was published in a magazine as a fold out, which is more interaction than just flicking the page over.
+You can use your finger to follow the lines of emigration and immigration between conflicts.

-4. A narrative supporting the construction of knowledge [human in the loop]
+4. A narrative supporting the construction of knowledge

 A narrative is provide on the left hand side, which introduces the dataset.
 There are also comments on signigicant areas surrounding the chart e.g. the strong labout markets influencing immigration in the USA, and recent conflict in Syria influencing their levels if emigration.